antmicro/ros-tracking-nodes-tester-node/README.md

 ## Video sequences generation

-This tester requires video sequences with annotations in [ALOV dataset](http://alov300pp.joomlafree.it/dataset-resources.html) format.
+This tester requires video sequences with annotations in the [ALOV dataset](http://alov300pp.joomlafree.it/dataset-resources.html) format.
 Those can be generated using the [video2dataset tool](https://github.com/antmicro/video2dataset).

 ## Licensing